Martin and Shan Graebe's website

 This is the trigger for a much-needed overhaul of this website and this may take some time.
 The changes will, almost inevitably, create a few errors, for which we apologise in advance.
 Please be patient.
 Normal service will be resumed.

 One problem that I have become aware of in the last few weeks is that the plug-in software, Sibelius Scorch, which we have used for many of the songs on the website is no longer supported by all web browsers.
 We will need to find a way round this.
-At present I know that it does work with Firefox.
+At present I know that it works with Safari and with Firefox (though it may not work with the latter after February 2017).
 There may be a fix for other browsers - watch this space

 Martin and Shan